 Glucose testing machine if you use one

-social insurance number and health card–you’ll need you and partner to register baby
+social insurance number and health card–you’ll need yours and partner’s to register baby

 we have diapers and t shirts–but limited supply–please bring in a few “onesies”, and receiving blankets

-PLEASE DO NOT TAKE OUR ONESIES/BLANKETS HOME AS SOUVENIRS–we will soon have to stop supplying!
+PLEASE DO NOT TAKE OUR ONESIES/BLANKETS HOME AS SOUVENIRS–we will soon have to stop supplying ANYTHING!!!

 a photo outfit–and a spare outfit, going home outfit, and blanket